pspchucky/ha-openwebui-conversation/README.md

 This conversation agent can search the internet for you, using sentence triggers you can configure, if Web Search is set up in OpenWebUI.
 For more details, see the relevant Options section below.

+You can also take advantage of OpenWebUI's ability to "clone" models; once you create a clone model in OpenWebUI, it will automatically be available to select in the integration's options.

 ## Installation

 To install the **OpenWebUI Conversation** integration to your Home Assistant instance, use this My button: